Looking for the best picnic spots in London? We’ve got you covered – all you need to do is bring the food.

 Sitting immediately to the west of Hyde Park, Kensington Gardens is another royal park in London where you can picnic with a palace as the backdrop.

-Once you’ve lunched, I recommend heading around to the Sunken Garden to see the new tribute to Princess Diana, as well as hunting out the Peter Pan Statue just south of the Italian Gardens.
+Once you’ve lunched, we recommend heading around to the Sunken Garden to see the new Princess Diana statue, as well as hunting out the Peter Pan Statue just south of the Italian Gardens.

 After you’ve explored Kensington Gardens and all its offerings, you can stroll on over to Hyde Park and begin making your way around that park too.

 Ok, we may be biased with this one as we strongly believe that Kyoto Garden is one of the most breathtaking spots in London.
 But, to be honest, any picnic spot in Holland Park is a feast for the eyes (and, you know, the tummy).